Start times of Olympic tennis matches shifted to avoid extreme Tokyo heat

 Citing player health and welfare, tennis's governing body said from Thursday singles, doubles and mixed doubles matches will be moved back from their 11 a.m. start time.

-The Japan Meteorological Agency has forecast Tokyo to experience daily highs of between 32 C and 33 C for the seven days from Thursday.
+The Meteorological Agency has forecast Tokyo to experience daily highs of between 32 C and 33 C for the seven days from Thursday.

 "The decision to start matches at 3 p.m.
 JST from Thursday is possible due to the outcomes of today's matches across the five competitions being staged and the size of player field, and is designed to further safeguard player health," a statement on the ITF website reads.